blackbuun/FPAN/README.md

      * --my_model
      * --train>'

-# Get the experimental results by running the training file
+# Get the experimental results by running the train file